 - “I should be punished with these memories.”

 - “I don’t deserve to let this go.”

 These thoughts will hold you back and make every day miserable.
 So, don’t let the past define your entire life.

-Over time, these emotions destroy your ability to trust anyone because now you’re on your guard against anyone mistreating you.
+These emotions destroy your ability to trust.
+As a result, you might become overly defensive.
 Conversely, your guarded mentality will attract more mental abuse from others.

 That’s no way to live!
 Imagine how carefree you’ll be after you free yourself!

 Instead, release these negative memories, and you’ll feel a massive weight lifted from your shoulders.
 You don’t need them anymore anyway!
 Deal?
 Great, let’s do this!

 “Learn from yesterday, live for today, hope for tomorrow.”

 – Albert Einstein